ML-KULeuven/klay/docs/circuit_creation.rst

 Multi-Rooted Circuits
 *********************

-If you want to evaluate multiple circuits in parallel, you can merge them into a single multi-rooted circuit.
+To evaluate multiple circuits in parallel, you can merge them into a single circuit with multiple roots.

 .. code-block:: Python